-Education
+5.4 Education

 In traditional poverty profiles, the education level of the household head is often significant.
-Indeed, skills are important for the self-employed, and schooled labor is likely to be better rewarded.
+Indeed, skills are important for the self-employed, and schooled labour is likely to be better rewarded.
 It is less obvious how schooling affects poverty dynamics in the short run.
 Lack of education has been linked to intergenerational poverty (Harper et al. 2003).
 Education is also among the initial characteristics associated with chronic poverty in rural communities in Ethiopia (Dercon et al. 2012).

 Table 5 looks at the highest education level reported by the household head.
 We see that 17.6 per cent of all Ugandan household heads have never attended school.
 However, within the group of individuals in households that have always been poor, the share of households that are headed by someone without formal education is 37 per cent.
 On the other hand, the share of household with heads without schooling in the subgroup of the non-poor is only 7.8 per cent.
-In the second row, we see that the majority of household heads have finished primary eduction.
+In the second row, we see that the majority of household heads have finished primary education.
 Primary education also seems insufficient to keep the household permanently out of poverty.
 Everything above primary education leads to a higher-than-average chance to be in the non-poor class.

 [insert table 5 around here]